appstea/PaywallCraftExternal/README.md

 }
 ```

-To make paywallcription screens work as intended (to be shown from upsell etc) you need to assign keyWindow to SDK somewhere in code:
+To make paywall screens work as intended (to be shown from upsell etc) you need to assign keyWindow to SDK somewhere in code:
 ```
 import PaywallCraftCore